-- Side-filtering The Filter sends a BGP routing update to a border router (route reflector) that sets its server as the next hop for the suspect traffic.
-The cleaned traffic is routed back into the network using static or dynamic routing. - In-line routing The Filter runs on a server that resides in the main data path, configured as an OSI Layer 3 Linux router.
+■ Side-filtering - Wanguard Filter sends a BGP routing update to a border router (route reflector) that sets its server as the next hop for the suspect traffic.
+The cleaned traffic is routed back into the network using static or dynamic routing.
+For more details consult the Appendix 4 on page 121.

-- In-line network bridging The Filter runs on a server that resides in the main data path, configured as an OSI Layer 2 Linux network bridge. - Out-of-line monitoring The Filter runs on a server outside the main data path.
+- In-line routing Wanguard Filter runs on a server that resides in the main data path, configured as an OSI Layer 3 Linux router. - In-line network bridging Wanguard Filter runs on a server that resides in the main data path, configured as an OSI Layer 2 Linux network bridge. - Out-of-line monitoring Wanguard Filter runs on a server outside the main data path.
 It receives flows from a Flow Sensor or a copy of packets from a TAP or mirroring port.
-Direct filtering is not possible, but the Filter is still able to generate filtering rules that improve the visibility of attacks and can be applied to other in-line appliances via helper scripts or by using BGP FlowSpec. - Local protection The Filter runs as a service on each Linux server that provides critical services.
+Direct filtering is not possible, but the Filter is still able to generate filtering rules that improve the visibility of attacks and can be applied to other in-line appliances via helper scripts or by using BGP FlowSpec. - Local protection Wanguard Filter runs as a service on each Linux server that provides critical services.
 The filtering rules are applied using the local firewall.